lmaertin/python-pooldose/README.md

 # python-pooldose

 Unofficial async Python client for [SEKO](https://www.seko.com/) Pooldosing systems.
-SEKO is a manufacturer of various monitoring and control devices for Pools and Spas.
+SEKO is a manufacturer of various monitoring and control devices for pools and spas.

 This client uses an undocumented local HTTP API.
 It provides live readings for pool sensors such as temperature, pH, ORP/Redox, as well as status information and control over the dosing logic.

 ## Features

 - **Async/await support** for non-blocking operations
 - **Dynamic sensor discovery** based on device model and firmware
 - **Dictionary-style access** to instant values